roboticslab-uc3m/developer-manual/docs/programming/README.md

 ## General Programming

-* In case of trouble during installation of dependencies or additional software, take a look first at our dedicated repository: [installation-guides](https://github.com/roboticslab-uc3m/installation-guides) ([gitbook](https://robots.uc3m.es/installation-guides/)).
+* In case of trouble during installation of dependencies or additional software, take a look first at our dedicated repository: [installation-guides](https://github.com/roboticslab-uc3m/installation-guides) ([hosted site](https://robots.uc3m.es/installation-guides/)).
-* If incorporating a new dependency or additional software, first take a look at our dedicated repository: [installation-guides](https://github.com/roboticslab-uc3m/installation-guides) ([gitbook](https://robots.uc3m.es/installation-guides/)).
+* If incorporating a new dependency or additional software, first take a look at our dedicated repository: [installation-guides](https://github.com/roboticslab-uc3m/installation-guides) ([hosted site](https://robots.uc3m.es/installation-guides/)).
 If it's not there, consider if it's a good option using the following recommended (but not mandatory) criteria: lightweight, flexible, multiplatform.
 If so, add it there, then link it to your project.
 * Indent your code as if everything were Python. [astyle](http://astyle.sourceforge.net/) can handle this quite automatically for you \(use with caution\).
 * Any `toDo`, `fixMe`, etc. inlined in code must be associated to an _open issue_ \(with bidirectional reference\).
 * [Headers, config files and CLI parameters](https://github.com/roboticslab-uc3m/asibot-main/blob/master/doc/asibot-post-install.md#changing-parameters).